 Can transfer taxes be negotiated?

-The amount of the transfer tax can not be negotiated while who pays the tax most definitely can be negotiated.
+The amount of the transfer tax cannot be negotiated, though who pays the tax most definitely can be negotiated.

 In a buyer’s market, a developer will sometimes offer to pay the tax.
 If they don’t offer, this is on the short list of items to negotiate.